-Cities and rural areas are both at risk
+Are cities and rural areas both at risk?

 While the food crisis usually hits urban residents pretty hard because many farmers can benefit from higher prices, a great deal of East African farmers is also at risk since the whole region is prone to extreme weather such as droughts and floods that completely obliterate crops in the region.